cloin/Hello-NeMo-Guardrails/README.md

 This project provides a practical introduction to NVIDIA NeMo Guardrails, an open-source toolkit for adding programmable guardrails to Large Language Model (LLM) based conversational systems.
 NeMo Guardrails enables developers to define, implement, and enforce rules that guide and constrain the behavior of LLMs to ensure safer, more controllable, and more reliable interactions.

-The examples in this repository can run with either OpenAI or NVIDIA NIM (NVIDIA Inference Microservice) LLM backends.
+The examples in this repository can run with either OpenAI or NIM (NVIDIA Inference Microservice) LLM backends.

 ## What are Guardrails?